modularity-conference/modularity-conference.github.io/journal/index.markdown

 ---

 The [Art, Science, and Engineering of Programming journal](http://programming-journal.org) is a fully refereed, open access, free, electronic journal.
-It welcomes papers on the art of programming, broadly construed.

 <!--